 8. Zakat on ore.

 How to Use Zakat Money?

-It is better to use zakat money by Islamic Principles, like;
+It is better to use zakat money for Islamic Principles, like;

-Medication, education, shelter for refugees, and food for the poor and needy.
+Medication, education, refugee shelter, and food for the poor and needy.
 And much more.

 What Are The Three Conditions of Zakat?